 Of course, David Bowie will be remembered for his music, with hit songs such as ‘Starman’ ‘Changes’, ‘Heroes’ and ‘Let’s Dance’.
 His image and personas he took on such as Ziggy Stardust, The Thin White Duke and Aladdin Sane caused adulation and controversy alike.
 However, he was a father and a husband and also groundbreaking in his use of technology.

-He was one of the first to embrace the internet and in September 1998 he launched BowieNet.
-Nowadays it is commonplace for artists to interact with their fans via Twitter, Facebook, Instagram and a myriad of online platforms.
-However Bowie was the one of the first to truly interact and provide material to his followers.
+He was one of the first to embrace the internet, and in September 1998 he launched BowieNet.
+Nowadays, it is commonplace for artists to interact with their fans via Twitter, Facebook, Instagram and a myriad of online platforms.
+However, Bowie was one of the first to truly interact and provide material to his followers.

 “In my view, BowieNet had to be the most groundbreaking reach out to fans that I have ever seen any artist ever do,” Craig Carrington, one of its users, says.

 “He just had the attitude that if he was going to do it, he was going to do it right.”

 Bowie had always appreciated the interplay between pop music and technology, but the explosion of web usage in the mid-1990s offered entirely new communication possibilities.
 His interest in the Internet began via his son around 1993.
 Previously he had used the computer for writing and painting.
 He prophesied buying individual music tracks, wearable tech, intelligent buildings, he spoke of his love of the chaos of the Internet.
 It highlights wonderfully just how revolutionary in his thinking he was.

 Working with Internet design pioneers Robert Goodale and Ron Roy, he was able to enjoy and deeper internet experience with his fans, and also distribute his music.
 Excitingly fans were able to have their own BowieNet email address, here was an opportunity to have a shared affinity with the artist.